lavron/wp-oklisting/README.md

 ## Upd 2023: the plugin is no more in use.
-I replaced WordPress with Django.
+I replaced WordPress with Django on the site.

 # OkListing